 To stay updated on the Missouri Department of Elementary and Secondary Education (DESE) information regarding COVID-19, please visit the following link: Missouri DESE-Related COVID-19 Information, paying special attention to the section near the bottom of the page titled "Special Education Information and Guidance".
 To read the DESE Special Education Compliance COVID-19 Question and Answer Guide, please visit the following link: Special Education Compliance Q & A

 To stay updated on Missouri State University's Response to Coronavirus (COVID-19), please visit the following link: MSU's Response to COVID-19

 To stay updated on the Centers for Disease Control (CDC) information, please visit the following link: CDC Updates

-- Project ACCESS educates and trains school district personnel who serve students with autism and related developmental disabilities.
+Project ACCESS offers training, resources, and support services to school district personnel who serve students with autism and related developmental disabilities.

 Changes due to COVID-19

 As we are all aware, the news on COVID-19 is rapidly evolving.
 We are following the precautions set forth by the Centers for Disease Control (CDC), as well as state and local officials.